COSC3020/detecting-isomorphism-NolanNachbar/README.md

 I used this to help me write ```arraysEqual```: https://stackoverflow.com/questions/3115982/how-to-check-if-two-arrays-are-equal-with-javascript

-I created most of the code myself but I use this to help me figure out how to write my checkmapping function although I mainly used it conceptually: https://github.com/COSC3020/detecting-isomorphism-Assel-Aljazwe
+I created most of the code myself but I use this to help me figure out how to write my checkmapping function although I mainly used it conceptually.
+I also used it to check my complexity analysis results: https://github.com/COSC3020/detecting-isomorphism-Assel-Aljazwe